 (NOTE: The Custom Prompt tool is very similar to the Registration Item tool, in that new prompts are created as draggable bricks, with an expandable settings panel.
 Categorize the prompts into groups and customize how you see fit.)

-See below and read on for the 4 first, key steps in creating a new prompt:
+See below and read on for the first key steps in creating a new prompt:

 - Categorize: first, pick an existing category or create a new one for your new prompt.
 After selecting/creating, your prompt will automatically reload in that category.